-ImageTranslate lets you translate text in the image and recreate the same image into a different language.
-Where else Google Lens provides you translation of the text in the image where the phone’s camera is pointed or the translation of an image uploaded from the phone's storage.
-But it doesn't generate the same image into different language.
-The photo translate in Google Lens is limited to it.
+ImageTranslate lets you translate text in the image and recreate the same image in a different language.
+Google Lens provides you translation of the text in the image where the phone’s camera is pointed or the translation of an image uploaded from the phone's storage.
+But it doesn't generate the same image in a different language.
+The photo translation in Google Lens is limited to it.
 This means one cannot download images that are translated and use them anywhere else.

 ImageTranslate lets you edit the translated text.

-As a bonus, you can also have ImageTranslate API which lets you integrate ImageTranslate onto your multilingual website, where usually the text on the website is translate, but the image on the website stays as is in only one language.
-ImageTranslate API lets your website translate the text in the website into different languages.
+As a bonus, you can also have ImageTranslate API which lets you integrate ImageTranslate onto your multilingual website, where usually the text on the website is translated, but the image on the website stays as is in only one language.
+ImageTranslate API lets your website translate the text in the images of the website into different languages.
 ImageTranslate has support for 40+ languages.